-• NWCF SAC 207.
-With this method, the accounting aviation supply officer has inventory and fiscal accountability for materiel in stock.
+- annual appropriation upon issue to the unit or obligation for purchase.
+This accounting method is also performed for any supported units. - Naval Working Capital Fund (NWCF)-With this method, the accounting aviation supply officer has inventory and fiscal accountability for materiel in stock.
 Materiel in stores is held in the NWCF and, upon issue, is expended to an annual appropriation with reimbursement to the stock fund.
 Materiel transferred to other supply officers is retained in the NWCF and reported to the fleet accounting and disbursing center (FAADC) as expended through transfer.
 The FAADC reconciles transfer expenditures monthly to units involved.
 Formal inventory control records are maintained and simplified working capital fund returns are submitted monthly to the FAADC.